 Join the UHCL Police Department Team

-The University of Houston-Clear Lake Police Department is a full service law enforcement agency accredited through the Commission on Accreditation for Law Enforcement Agencies.
+The University of Houston-Clear Lake Police Department is a full service law enforcement agency accredited through the International Association of Campus Law Enforcement Administrators (IACLEA).
 We work hand in hand with our community partners to minimize the impact of crime on the campus of the University of Houston-Clear Lake and the surrounding area.
 We select only the best to work for our agency.
 If that is you, join the team!

 The UHCL Police Department maintains a consistent and equitable hiring process designed to identify the most qualified candidates for hire.
 We are an equal opportunity employer.